 The ancient version was chewier and used only honey and sesame seeds.
 For our recipe, we recommend splurging on the honey and buying good quality thyme, wildflower, pine, or chestnut honey.
 Cook the honey to a boil and add seeds until it boils again.
 Let cool and transfer to a tray covered in parchment paper.
 After the candy has hardened in the fridge, cut and serve.

 Grape must is used to make petimezi, a grape syrup known since ancient times that is used like maple syrup, in grape must pudding (moustalevria), various types of sweets, or to top yogurt, pancakes or cheese.

-For this recipe, you need either grape must from our recipe or 65 lbs of grapes to come up with approximately 3 gallons of syrup.
-Because petimezi was made during harvest times it wasn't too difficult to come up with that much fruit.
+For this recipe, you need either grape must from our recipe or 65 pounds of grapes to come up with approximately 3 gallons of syrup.
+Because petimezi was made during harvest times, it wasn't too difficult to come up with that much fruit.
 Nowadays you can third the quantities using 21.5 pounds of grapes, and just 1/4 cup of wood ash to help you collect the impurities.
 Once the fruit is crushed and seeds and pulp removed, reduce until you obtain 1 gallon of syrup, which you can split into smaller bottles and give as gifts to family and friends.

 07 of 09